angus-mackenzie/TOA/TOA6.md

 else if s>k repeat with sublist A[1], ..., A[s-1]
 ```

-IF we look at this algorith:
+IF we look at this algorithm:
 * the presorting based one is Θ(nlogn) + Θ(1) = Θ(nlogn)
 * The partitioning based algorithm (which is variable size decrease & conquer)
     * Worst case T(n) = T(n-1) + (n+1) ∈ Θ (n<sup>2</sup>)